samiralam/rules-compendium/docs/dmg/appendices/appendix-a-lore-glossary.md

 Before she changed her name and conquered enough of Eastern Oerik (the Greyhawk setting) to rightfully call herself the Witch Queen of Perrenland, Iggwilv *(IGG-wilv)* was known as Tasha, a human mage who began her career as the apprentice of Zagig Yragerne (see [Zagyg](#Zagyg)).
 Later, as an adventurer, she created several new spells, including [Tasha’s Hideous Laughter](/spells/2619132-tashas-hideous-laughter) and [Tasha’s Bubbling Cauldron](/spells/2618841-tashas-bubbling-cauldron), leaning on the teachings of her adoptive mother, the arch-hag [Baba Yaga](#BabaYaga).
 As Tasha grew in power and made powerful enemies, she changed her name to Iggwilv.
 In this guise, she became enchanted with the power of the Abyss and wrote the definitive treatise on demonkind: the [Demonomicon of Iggwilv](/magic-items/9228464-demonomicon-of-iggwilv) (see [chapter 7](/sources/dnd/dmg-2024/magic-items-a-z#DemonomiconofIggwilv)).
 She also bound and trapped the demon lord [Graz’zt](/sources/dnd/dmg-2024/cosmology#Layers4547Azzagrat) (see [chapter 6](/sources/dnd/dmg-2024/cosmology#Layers4547Azzagrat)).

 Iggwilv ruled Perrenland as a tyrant.
 When Graz’zt escaped his magical prison, Iggwilv went into hiding.
-Iggwilv’s current location is unknown, but she left behind a cambion son ([Iuz](#Iuz)), who has his mother’s tyrannical bent, and a daughter (Drelnza), who is now a vampire and lairs in the Lost Caverns of Tsojcanth (see “[Greyhawk Gazetteer](/sources/dnd/dmg-2024/greyhawk#GreyhawkGazetteer)” in [chapter 5](/sources/dnd/dmg-2024/greyhawk)), not far from her mother’s old haunts.
+Iggwilv’s current location is unknown, but she left behind a cambion son ([Iuz](#Iuz)), who has his mother’s tyrannical bent, and a daughter (Drelnza), who is now a vampire and lairs in the Lost Caverns of Tsojcanth (see "[Greyhawk Gazetteer](/sources/dnd/dmg-2024/greyhawk#GreyhawkGazetteer)" in [chapter 5](/sources/dnd/dmg-2024/greyhawk)), not far from her mother’s old haunts.

 Iuz
 ---

 Iuz *(EYE-ooze or eye-OOZE)* is a cambion and the son of [Iggwilv](#Iggwilv) and [Graz’zt](/sources/dnd/dmg-2024/cosmology#Layers4547Azzagrat) (see [chapter 6](/sources/dnd/dmg-2024/cosmology#Layers4547Azzagrat)).
 He is every bit as evil as his father and as bent on conquest as his mother at her very worst.
 He rules a significant portion of Eastern Oerik (in the Greyhawk setting), and some fear that he aspires to conquer even more territory.
-See “[Greyhawk’s Premise](/sources/dnd/dmg-2024/greyhawk#GreyhawksPremise)” in [chapter 5](/sources/dnd/dmg-2024/greyhawk).
+See "[Greyhawk’s Premise](/sources/dnd/dmg-2024/greyhawk#GreyhawksPremise)" in [chapter 5](/sources/dnd/dmg-2024/greyhawk).

 Jallarzi Sallavarian
 --------------------